nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     1. Prerequisites: Contact at index 1 pinned and index 2 not pinned.

     1. Test case: `unpin 1`<br>
        Expected: Contact at index 1 unpinned.
-Details of the recently unpinned contact shown in the status message.
+Details of the recently unpinned contact are shown in the status message.

     1. Test case: `unpin 2`<br>
        Expected: No changes made.
-Error details shown in the status message.
+Error details are shown in the status message.

     1. Other incorrect unpin commands to try: `unpin`, `unpin -1`, `unpin x`, `...` (where x is larger than the size of the contacts that are currently being viewed).<br>
        Expected: No changes made.
-Error details shown in the status message.
+Error details are shown in the status message.

 ### Tag a contact